-The consideration of the systemic properties of the legal system sheds light on the 'backstage' of a process of creation and conveyance of the cognitive resource of law, which has its own particularities and properties.
-Perhaps the most crucial notion brought by theory of system to the economic analysis of company law is the idea that only law produces law (Teubner, 1993), and that it does so through established processes.
+Consideration of the systemic properties of the legal system sheds light on the 'backstage' of a process of creation and conveyance of the cognitive resource of law, which has its own particularities and properties.
+Perhaps the most crucial notion contributed by systems theory to the economic analysis of company law is the idea that only law produces law (Teubner, 1993), and that it does so through established processes.
 The legal system is not independent from its environment, but it is operationally autonomous.
 It 'sees' and 'understands' the environment through its own cognitive processes.
-Law is therefore to be understood as a product of a systemic order of thought, which draws from the interaction of agents a 'view' of the environment and uses this 'feedback' according to its own processes.
-The question to be asked in law and economics is not merely what does law do to behaviour, but what does behaviour do to law, and vice-versa.
+Law is therefore to be understood as a product of a systemic order of thought, which draws from the interaction of agents a 'view' of the environment and uses this 'feedback' according to its own processes, which, in their turn, are constantly evolving on the basis of similar observational processes.
+The question to be asked in law and economics is not merely what does law do to behaviour, but what does behaviour do to law?
 The process is a cycle of inter-systemic interaction, a dynamic of coevolution between law and the economy.

 Thus the essential characteristic of the order of the legal system as a system of communication is the importance of its internal congruence.
 It is on this basis that the legal system can be said to 'reproduce itself' over time.
 This figure of speech is another way of saying that the agents who participate in the making of legal communications do so on the basis of a set of shared understandings about the nature of the legal system.

 Most fundamentally, they operate on the basis of shared assumptions about 'boundary conditions' which demarcate the legal order from other forms of communication: what counts as a legal rule, and what does not.
 In addition, it is a feature of legal orders that the meaning which they create refers to a shared perception that individual legal communications are linked together to form a coherent body of norms.
-In other words, for the agents subject to it, an understanding of the legal system cannot be obtained from an analysis of isolated elements, but derives from the process of self-observation of the system as a 'whole'.
+In other words, for the agents who operate within and by reference to it, an understanding of the legal system cannot be obtained from an analysis of isolated elements, but derives from the process of self-observation of the system as a 'whole'.
 The 'logical harmony' between the several informational components directly influences the ability of agents to understand the system.
-Internal congruence among the elements of the legal system is thus a critical factor for its Going further, congruent self-production, based on operational performance. comprehensive self-observation and harmonic self-description, can be thought of as a matter of economic efficiency, because it influences the performance of the system as a provider of cognitive resources to improve the bargaining processes.
+Internal congruence among the elements of the legal system is thus a critical factor for its operational performance.